gasolin/provecss/README.md

 Media Query matching
 ----------------------

-An alternative way is to pass `deviceInfo` option as filter creteria.
+An alternative way is to pass `media_match` option as filter creteria.

 Input with `{ width: '1024px', height: '768px' }` to match proper size of @media.